Tulsa Karate

 ( ) = English Translation

 1. Kempo (fist law) Karate: Japanese and Chinese in origin.
 James Mitose (my-TOE-she) is considered to be the founder of modern Kempo.
 It is good for: self defense and as a martial art.
 It is not for sport or tournaments.
 Kempo Karate is a good art for all ages, and can be practiced into old age.
 Minimum flexibility is required.
 There are different Kempo / Kenpo systems today.
 Some are more Chinese and others more Japanese in origin.
+Most techniques not allowed in tournaments.
+Good for self defense.

 2. Jeet Kune Do (way of intercepting fist): Founded in the 1962 by Bruce Lee.
 Chinese in origin.
 JKD is good for self-defense, and as a martial art.
 It is not good for sport or tournaments.
 It is a good art for most ages, but is best for smaller persons.
 Works well into old age.
 Minimum flexibility is required.